• Skip to main content

 1. Ice Pack

 Making a homemade ice pack is quick and easy!
 Simply add rubbing alcohol and water into a zip top bag and freeze.
-This will make a nice mold-able ice pack that is much gently on those boo-boos than a baggie full of ice.
-See detailed instructions on how to make a Homemade Ice Pack here.
+This will make a nice mold-able ice pack that is much gently on injuries than a baggie full of ice.

 2. Clean Your Smartphone